 The spineless tropical cactus night-blooming cereus (Epiphyllum oxypetalum) produces spiderlike fragrant flowers that open in the evening.
-It grows in U.S. Department of Agriculture plant hardiness zones 10 through 11 and it doesn't tolerate any frost, but it grows well as a houseplant or as a potted outdoor plant that's overwintered indoors in colder climates.
-Night-blooming cereus requires only basic care and it is a relatively low-maintenance plant, whether grown outdoors or inside.
+It grows in U.S. Department of Agriculture plant hardiness zones 10 through 11 and is intolerant of frost.
+However, it grows well as a houseplant or as a potted outdoor plant that's overwintered indoors in colder climates.
+It is also known as the orchid cactus.

 Video of the Day